plutack/plutack/README.md

 ---

-I'm actively looking for entry-level opportunities in backend software engineering.
+I'm actively looking for oopportunities in backend software engineering.
 Feel free to reach out if you'd like to connect or collaborate!